Key takeaways:

 READ MORE: Why is my business not showing up on Google?

-6. Collect reviews
+6. Collect customer reviews

 With review software like Jobber, you can automate asking for reviews from happy customers, keeping customer feedback relevant and up-to-date and saving you time.

-7. Use email campaigns
+9. Send email campaigns

-For example, using email marketing software like Jobber Campaigns, you can use pre-built templates to target clients in different segments, like past customers, people who booked in the last twelve months, or residential vs. commercial.
+With email marketing software like Jobber Campaigns, you can use pre-built templates to target clients in different segments, like past customers, people who booked in the last twelve months, or residential vs. commercial.

 Then you can automate campaigns to run in the background while you focus on more important tasks.